Student Financial Aid

 • Survivors and Dependents Education Assistance (Chapter 35) - stipend only

-Note: As of 5/24/22 students who drop classes during the semester may have their funds returned to the VA creating a liability to Broward College.
+Note: As of 5/24/22 students who withdraw from classes during the semester may have their funds returned to the VA creating a liability to Broward College.
 Students who owe Broward College will not be able to register for future terms until the balance owed to the school is paid in full.
 (Policy 6Hx2-6.16).

 Student Initial Eligibility Requirements